 Now let’s get started.

-The Organic Funnel Technique: Conversion Optimization for SEO
+The Organic Funnel Technique: SEO Conversion Optimization

 How can you increase your conversion rates for organic search engine visitors and, therefore, increase your profits?

-This basic marketing funnel below shows a typical B2B process to becoming a sales qualified lead.
+This basic marketing funnel below shows a typical B2B process to becoming a sales-qualified lead.

 I’m going to describe the steps to improving both your SEO tactics and conversion optimization to drive significant gains in your conversion rates.